 Joyce most recently was the Diversity Coordinator for a large, national general contractor.
 In that role, she helped hire numerous women and minority contractors and apprentices on projects.
 She also supported minority-owned subcontractors with accounting, payroll, and documentation on projects in a range of industries, including City Foundry STL, the Link in the Loop office and retail building, Mills Properties mixed-use development, Shriners Hospitals for Children, and the City of St. Louis' O’Fallon Recreation Complex.
 She previously held roles as the Executive Assistant for Operations and the Warranty and Service Division Coordinator.

 Joyce has been honored with the MOKAN CCAC Private Sector Executives of the Year Award and received the Inclusion Advocacy Award from the St. Louis Council of Construction Consumers.
 She is a member of numerous community and professional organizations, including PEOPLE St. Louis Board Member, Mers Goodwill Volunteer and Clean Sweep Organizer and Volunteer.
 Clean Sweep is a large-scale, highly charged neighborhood clean-up initiative.

-Nathan is a graduate of the Construction Institute Leadership Program at Southern Illinois University Edwardsville and is involved in a variety of community organizations.
-He is currently the Treasurer for Eagle’s Wings, Team Leader for the Cystic Fibrosis Foundation Xtreme Hike and a volunteer with the Joshua Chamberlain Society.
+Nathan has a bachelor's degree in Construction Management from University of Central Missouri and is a graduate of the Construction Institute Leadership Program at Southern Illinois University Edwardsville.
+He is involved in a variety of community organizations, including as Treasurer for Eagle’s Wings, Team Leader for the Cystic Fibrosis Foundation Xtreme Hike and a volunteer with the Joshua Chamberlain Society.

 As Development Manager, Lance will provide strategic planning to help advance the firm’s vision and is responsible for overseeing select real estate development projects across the St. Louis region and in Northwest Arkansas, including maintaining project budget and schedule.